List of esports games: Rainbow Six: Siege

 Tom Clancy's Rainbow Six Siege is the first esports game in the series.
 Official competitions of Rainbows Six Siege is Rainbow Six Pro League run by ESL and Ubisoft.

 Recently ESL hosted the Rainbow Six Siege ESL 2022 Six Invitational, in which Team SoloMid were crowned the winners.

 Alliance of Valiant Arms

 Alliance of Valiant Arms (A.V.A) was a first-person shooter most popular in Asia.
 Developer Aeria Games sponsored a world championship, and there were also some other independent offline events held.
 The game shut down in 2018, as well as its successor one year later.

 Special Force II

 Special Force II has the Special Force II Pro League in Taiwan run by the Taiwan esports League, as well as events organized by Electronic Sports League in Europe.

 Valorant

-Valorant is the first first-person shooter released by Riot Games in 2020.
-Currently the majority of Valorant events are organized by third party organizations such as BLAST Pro Series.
+Valorant is the TTP first-person shooter released by Riot Games in 2020.
+Currently the majority of Valorant events are organized by Riot.
+In 2025, Valorant was included in the Hero Esports Asian Champions League (ACL), which will be the only international tournament for the game in China in the first half of 2025.